Helping patients adopt low carb

 Who else might benefit: Anecdotal or preliminary evidence

-Many people report significant improvements with other health conditions using a low-carb or keto diet, but currently evidence is anecdotal or preliminary.
+Many people report significant improvements in other health conditions using a low-carb or keto diet, but currently evidence is anecdotal or preliminary.
 It is not known whether reported improvements may be due to weight loss, hormonal changes, effects of ketones, or other factors.
 It may be worth saying to patients, however, “There is only preliminary evidence that this might help your condition.
 Would you like to try?”

 These conditions include: